 Whenever I plan a meal, I always include a giant salad.
-Instead of a salad tonight, I made a vegan green goddess dressing for a crudité platter to serve dinner.
+Instead of a salad tonight, I made a vegan green goddess dressing for a crudité platter to serve for dinner.
 On Sundays, I prepare a big meal, as well as meal prep for the week.
 Today, the beautiful weather inspired me to make a vegan green goddess dressing to accompany the fresh vegetables at the farmers market yesterday.

 Every weekend, we visit a variety of farmer's markets around the Phoenix/Scottsdale area.
 This past weekend, we went to the Uptown Phoenix Market and the Downtown Phoenix Farmer's Market.